-I'm an assistant professor of Sociology at the University of California, San Diego.
+I'm an associate professor of Sociology at UC San Diego, where I am also a core faculty member of the Science Studies Program and the Institute for Practical Ethics.
 My research and teaching focus on the sociology of science and knowledge/STS, comparative-historical sociology, social theory, medical sociology and qualitative research methods.

 Education